The Team

 Jessica (Jessie) Curl joined the WRC Team in 2020 as an Extension Water Program Project Coordinator.
 She has a B.S. in Environmental Science from Auburn University.

 She is the coordinator of the Alabama Private Well Program, where her duties include developing training materials and educational resources, facilitating workshops, and encouraging stakeholder engagement.
-Additional responsibilities include technical writing on the Sustainable Irrigation Expansion Project.
+Additional responsibilities include technical writing on the Sustainable Irrigation Adoption Project and organizing the annual Alabama Water Resources Conference.

 Laura Bell headshot